howtographql/howtographql/content/backend/graphql-js/3-mutations.md

 ### Mutation for posting new links

-A nice thing about GraphQL is that despite the semantic difference between queries and mutation, on a technical level these two concepts are actually very similar.
+A nice thing about GraphQL is that despite the semantic difference between queries and mutations, on a technical level these two concepts are actually almost identical.
 When adding a mutation to your API, you need to add a corresponding field to the `Mutation` type of your GraphQL schema and then implement the resolver for that field.
 Just like with queries!

 <Instruction>